Green Impact for Health Scheme

 Need a routine appointment when we are closed.
 Ask our receptionist to book you an appointment with the Extended Access Team.

 We now have a dementia support worker from the Alzheimer's Society on site to offer support, advice and information for people with dementia, their families and their carers who are registered with us.
-Appointments are available on the 4th Wednesday of May (fully booked), July, September and November, morning only.
+Appointments are available on the 4th Wednesday of each month.
+Next clinics are scheduled for July, September and November, morning only.
 No need to ask your GP, book an appointment with Reception or telephone: 01638 741234.

 Welcome The Burwell Surgery